arihant2math/arihant2math.github.io/content/search.md

 title: "Search" # in any language you want
 layout: "search" # necessary for search
 url: "/search"
-# description: "Description for Search"
+description: "Search for anything across this website or my GitHub profile."
 summary: "search"
 placeholder: "Search the site ..."
 ---